-Do you have questions about using Omni?
+Do you have questions about Omni?

 Ask McMaster Libraries!